gearglow/ReptiliaWithATwist/The List.md

 _Probably,_ Elysia sent. _Bit concerning, considering._

-The other two sent agreement tinged with concern.
+The other two sent agreement tinged with trepidation.